DLR-SC/tigl/doc/tutorials.md

 @image html images/tutorial_scratch/tuto_scratch_21.png
 \n

-22 ) You can changed the transparency of the displayed element by selecting the element and right clicking on them.
+22 ) You can chang the transparency of the displayed element by selecting the element and right clicking on them.

 @image html images/tutorial_scratch/tuto_scratch_22.png
 \n